Dbhasin1/ethics-tutorial/tutorials/LSTM.md

     y_batches[i, :, :] = y_train[:, start_example:end_example]
 ```

-Define a function that replaces each word indice contained in an array with its corresponding word embedding
+Define a function that replaces each word index contained in an array with its corresponding word embedding

 ```{code-cell} ipython3
 def embedding_vectors(X_b, embedding_matrix):